AmadeusITGroup/EonaX-Shared-Resources/deployment/readme.md

 EONAX_DID_WEB=did:web:test.api.eona-x.dataspace-platform.amadeus.com:ih:did:authority
 ```

-Then create the `terraform.tfvars` file (an example of that file with the necessary content has been provided in this repository: [terraform.tfvars]()):
+Then create the `terraform.tfvars` file (an example of that file with the necessary content has been provided in this repository: [terraform.tfvars.example](https://github.com/AmadeusITGroup/EonaX-Shared-Resources/blob/main/deployment/terraform.tfvars)):

 ```bash
 cat <<EOF > terraform.tfvars